Duality results for Iterated Function Systems with a general family of branches: Duality results

-The next result is related with the zero temperature case in Spin Lattice Systems (when the temperature is unconsidered).
-This result corresponds to the Kantorovich Duality for compact spaces and continuous cost $-c$ if $Z$ and $W$ have only one element.
+The next result is related with the zero temperature case in Spin Lattice Systems (when the temperature is dropped) and with questions in ergodic optimization (see \cite{GL}).
+This result corresponds to the Kantorovich Duality for compact spaces and continuous cost function $-c$ if $Z$ and $W$ have only one element.